Pavan-github99/Pavan_Api_H/README.md

 ### Important folder
-I have created "Utilities package", and other required files under "TestCases" and "Resouces" folder for all required files.
+I have created "Utilities package", and other required files under "TestCases" and "Resources" folder for all required files.

 ### How to run the application